 Mitchell joined Princo in August 2017 after interning the previous summer.
 He graduated cum laude from Princeton with a A.B. in English and a Certificate in Spanish Language and Culture.
 He received the Class of 1958 Prize in Honor of Ernest Hemingway for his thesis on the impact of modern media on Virginia Woolf’s fiction.
 While Mitchell has no taste for fine wines, he is a veritable coffee snob, and spends most of his leisure time reading good books at even better cafés.

 Manuel joined Princo in August 2017 after interning with Equinox Partners L.P. the previous summer.
 He graduated magna cum laude from Princeton with an A.B. in Philosophy.
 Manuel is fluent in Spanish.
 He is also an avid fan of Kanye West’s music, artwork, and fashion, and on the weekends he can be found playing tennis or traveling, usually while listening to one of Mr. West’s albums.

-Allison will be joining Princo in August 2018.
-She will be graduating from Princeton this spring with an A.B. in Politics and certificates in Statistics and Machine Learning and French Horn Performance.
-Allison is a recipient of the Shapiro Prize for Academic Excellence.
+Allison joined Princo in August 2018 after graduating from Princeton summa cum laude with an A.B. in Politics and certificates in Statistics and Machine Learning and French Horn Performance.
+Allison is a recipient of the Shapiro Prize for Academic Excellence and a member of Phi Beta Kappa.
 In her free time, she enjoys baking, watching TV shows she’s already seen, and playing board games.

-Carolyn will be joining Princo in August 2018.
-She will be graduating from Princeton this spring with an A.B. in Politics and a certificate in Values and Public Life.
-Carolyn is writing her senior thesis on free speech and social censorship.
-She was the Chair of the Honor Committee during her junior and senior years.
-In her free time, she enjoys baking, watching documentary films, and playing with her beagle-corgi mix, Ralph.
+Carolyn joined Princo in August 2018.
+She graduated cum laude from Princeton with an A.B. in Politics and a certificate in Values in Public Life.
+She received the Harold Willis Dodds Achievement Prize.
+In her free time, she enjoys baking pies, watching documentary films, spending time outdoors in Maine, and walking her beagle-corgi mix, Ralph.